 - 5. The LBO will examine the information provided by the political subdivisions and prepare a cost estimate of statewide local impact costs.
 The cost estimate will include: - a.
 Detailed analysis of the cost estimate - b.
 Listing of the entities that contributed information for the estimate - 6.
-A copy of the local impact note will be provided in memorandum form from the LBO director to the legislative requester, the bill authors, and the chair and ranking minority member of each committee to which the proposed legislation is referred. - 7.
+A copy of the local impact note will be provided in memorandum form from the LBO director to the legislative requester, the chief bill author, and the chair and ranking minority member of each committee to which the proposed legislation is referred. - 7.
 Completed local impact notes will be published on the LBO website.

-Chapter 2: FISCAL NOTE PROCESS
+Chapter 2: FISCAL NOTE PROCESS Authorized Requesters

-Authorized Requesters

-The LBO will accept and process fiscal note requests from authorized requesters as defined in Minnesota Statute 3.98:
+The LBO will accept and process fiscal note requests from authorized requesters as defined in Minnesota Statutes, section 3.98:

-- chair of a standing committee to which the bill has been referred, - chair of the House Ways and Means Committee, and - chair of the Senate Committee on Finance.
+- chair of a standing committee to which the bill has been referred - chair of the House Ways and Means Committee - chair of the Senate Committee on Finance.

-Note: The chairs of the House Ways and Means Committee and Senate Finance Committee may designate nonpartisan fiscal analysts or the committee administrator of the Ways and Means and Committee on Finance to act on their behalf as an authorized requester.
+Note: The chairs of the House Ways and Means Committee, Senate Finance Committee, and standing committees may designate nonpartisan fiscal analysts and the committee administrator of the Ways and Means and Committee on Finance to act on their behalf as an authorized requester.

-Also, as defined in Minnesota Statute 13.64, any member of the legislature or an authorized requester on their behalf may request an unofficial or classified unofficial fiscal note.
+Also, as defined in Minnesota Statutes, section 13.64, subdivision 3, any member of the legislature or an authorized requester on their behalf may request an unofficial or classified unofficial fiscal note.